-The Company has not yet adopted the following revised or new IFRS that have been issued but were not yet effective as at December 31, 2018:
+The Company has adopted the following revised or new IFRS that have been issued effective during the period ended September 30, 2019:

 • IFRS 16, Leases is a new standard that sets out the principles for recognition, measurement, presentation and disclosure of leases including guidance for both parties to a contract, the lessee and the lessor.
 The new standard eliminates the classification of leases as either operating or finance leases as is required by IAS 17 and instead introduces a single lessee accounting model.
 This standard is effective for the years beginning on or after January 1, 2019.